dubudevs/ffcompletionist/README.md

 - Fix "any" hack

 # Completed todo
-- Fetch character's quests from Lodestone - requires setting session cookie in secretfile.py (check cookies in browser, must be logged in - ldst_sess)
+- Fetch character's quests from Lodestone - requires setting character id and session cookie in secretfile.py (check cookies in browser, must be logged in - ldst_sess)